MirandaC27/ArtificialAxonLabPipeline/README.md

 # AxonLabPipeline

-download either of these files
+download either of these files:

-Windows: Pipeline.exe
+Windows: pipeline.exe
-Mac: Pipeline.dmg
+Mac: pipeline.dmg

+run it how you would any desktop app.

 # Desktop version aren't working and you need to run this raw:
 things about running: